 Besides the archaeological and arts-historical collection, there is also a section with historical photographs and an interactive database and audio-visual documentation in the multi-media room.
 Some very nice displays to browse through!

-Visiting Luxembourg during the National Holiday
+A visit during the National Holiday

 As I mentioned earlier, I visited Luxembourg during their National Holiday weekend, so it was a bit more crowded and a lot more lively than usual, but still very pleasant to explore it!
 There were many food and drinks stalls in the streets, music and performances all around and during the evening, a huge fireworks display showed from the area where the Museum Dräi Eechelen is.